2019 • 02 • 21

 - There are local ATMs on Samal Island, but bring enough money for your trip as these may be out of the way or out of cash.

-- Bring your own food and drinks because it may not be included in the boat rental fee.
+- Bring your own food and drinks because they may not be included in the boat rental fee.
 Leave no trace behind.

 - Bring a dry bag, plastics, or Ziplocs to keep your things and gadgets dry.